Health Professions Development

 There are two types of Bingham Program grants available:

-Program grants are made twice a year and generally range from $6,000 to $25,000.
+Program grants are made once a year and generally range from $6,000 to $25,000.
 Occasionally higher amounts are awarded.
-Multi-year proposals of up to three years are accepted but the project should demonstrate logical growth over time.
-Typically, the application deadlines for Program grants are April 1 and October 1, but please check our Grant Process Guidelines page for current deadline information.
+The application deadline for Program grants is April 1, but please check our Grant Process Guidelines page for current deadline information.

 We don’t fund: capital campaigns, direct or reimbursable services, individual scholarships or grants.
 We generally do not fund one-time conferences unless there is a plan for developing action after the conference that will lead to health policy or systems change.